 Yes they are – all are fully modern furnished which includes a 3/4 double bed, wardrobe, desk/chair, bedside table, bookshelves and tall boy drawers.
 All bedrooms have either blackout curtains or blinds and all bedroom doors have locks.
 Settees, coffee/tv tables are provided in the living room and washing machine, fridge/freezers, oven/hob and microwave are provided in kitchens.
-However you must provide your own bedding and kitchen utensils (crockering and cutlery) along with cleaning utensils including vacuum, floor mop and bucket etc.
+However you must provide your own bedding and kitchen utensils (crockery and cutlery) along with cleaning utensils including vacuum, floor mop and bucket etc.

-All our proeprties are double glazed with window locks, outside security lights and fitted with burglar alarms.
+All our proeprties are double glazed with window locks, outside security lights and are fitted with burglar alarms.

 In two or more bedroom properties, can more than one person live in the same room?

 No. The price is per individual person per bedroom in the house.

 Do you have any student houses where I can just rent one room?

 Yes we do.
 These will be in shared student houses, where you will have your own bedroom but will share the communal facilities with the rest of the house.